KDE/digikam-doc/main_window/people_view.rst

 To Complete the Recognition Process, you will need to **Confirm** the new recognized faces.
 By applying the properties, new faces will be moved to the face tag definitively.

+The results of facial recognition appear in the form of unconfirmed results.
+These results will show up in the **Unconfirmed** tag, as well as in the tag of the person suggested for each face.
+Hovering over unconfirmed faces will display a few options:

+    - The **Confirm** button allows you to confirm the suggestion.
+This would assign the suggested name to the face.
+    - Use the **Reject** button, if the suggestion is incorrect.
+This would move the face back to **Unknown**.
+    - Use the **Delete** button, if the suggestion is not a face.
+This will remove the face region from the database.

+About the face categorization and sorting, faces will appear by default categorized based on their name.
+You may change this behaviour, by going to :menuselection:`View -> Separate Items`.
+Note that using a different categorization order will lead to **Confirmed** and **Unconfirmed** faces appearing mixed with one another.
+To change this behaviour you may modify the sorting order within each category by going to :menuselection:`View -> Sort Items -> By Face Type`.

+To improve results of face recognition, apart from using the settings mentioned previously, face results may also be improved by rebuilding the training data.
+This may be done through :menuselection:`Tools -> Maintenance -> Detect And Recognize Faces -> Clear And Rebuild All Training Data`.

 .. _manual_face_tagging:

 Manual Face tagging